andrii-kudenko/pharma-flow/mobile-app-distributor/README.md

-Readme file for mobile application for customers
+Readme file for mobile application for distributors